 If the value of your home is less than the amount you owe on your first mortgage, your second mortgage is in essence an unsecured loan.
 What this means for you is that even if you stop paying your second mortgage, the holder of the second mortgage will probably not foreclose.
 Why?
 Because, in the event the junior lender forecloses, all the proceeds of the foreclosure sale will go to repaying the senior lender.
 The junior lender will have gone through the expense of foreclosing but will get no money out of it.

-This doesn’t mean that the junior lender has no other remedy to recover the money it loaned to you.
+This doesn't mean that the junior lender has no other remedy to recover the money it loaned to you.
 Even though foreclosure is not an option, the junior lender, being an unsecured lender, can sue you personally to recover the money, if allowed by state law.
 If the junior lender wins the lawsuit and gets a money judgment against you, the junior lender can garnish your wages, freeze your bank accounts, or place liens on other property you may own.
 (Bankruptcy might help reduce or cancel your obligation to repay an unsecured debt)

 Stopping payment on your mortgage is a drastic step and is one you should take only after considering all other options.
 Your credit report will take a big hit, but if avoiding foreclosure and hanging on to your home is your top priority, it could be the right option for you.